eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 3.  **Client Interface**

 ### Data Acquisition
+> [!IMPORTANT]
+> TLDR; We decided to use  The B
+> **We are going to create a script that will get the messages from whatsapp using web-whatsapp.js.
+This script will be running in a cron basis.
+> Firstly the script will check if there's another running script _(asking the backend `/lock`)_ and later on `POST`ing the chats/messages to the backend* **As initial; we'll run the script on schedule using github actions scheduled jobs**

 We need to implement a mechanism to parse exported WhatsApp chat logs and POST them to the backend for storing and post-processing.

 In this block, we have to split in the next challenges: